-TIPS
+TIPS FOR COMPETITORS

-1. Ask questions!
+Ask questions!

-2. If you are not sure about a technique, ask in writing for a clarification so that other sailors can also benefit from the answer.
+If you are not sure about a technique, ask in writing for a clarification so that other competitors canalso benefit from the answer.

-3. If you get a yellow flag penalty, ask the judges for an explanation of what you can and can't do.
+If you get a yellow flag penalty, ask the judges for an explanation of what you can and can't do.

-4. Remember, the more important the event, the higher the ratio of judges to sailors, so your sailing technique will be under scrutiny when it really matters.
+Remember, the more important the event, the higher the ratio of judges to competitors, so yoursailing technique will be under scrutiny when it really matters.